bjss-data-academy/data-engineering-fundamentals/star-schema.md

 In our example above, we have one fact `chart_position`, in a fact table `chart_song_fact`.
 It's primary key is `song_id`, an auto-increment integer surrogate key.

-This schema is part of a project to analyse the UK Topp 100 music charts.
+This schema is part of a project to analyse the UK Top 100 music charts.
 The core fact was the position in the charts 1 to 100 each week, for every song released since the chart data was recorded.

 ## What is a Dimension?